aliclark/Soteriological-Metaphysics/buddhism.md

 An ontology-under-erasure reading of Zen / #Chan *(work in progress).*

-A moral metaphysics with no substrate: take one emptiness posit and follow what it forces for karma, action, and awakening.
+A soteriological metaphysics with no substrate: take one emptiness posit and follow what it forces for karma, action, and awakening.

 ## The principle